Blaygh/Pender/README.md

 ## Multithreading

-The server application is planned to be implemented with multithreading to handle multiple client connections simultaneously.
-This will improve the performance and scalability of the application.
+The server application has been implemented with multithreading to handle multiple client connections simultaneously.
+This improves the performance and scalability of the application.
+This is still a work in progress

 ## Future Development